HIS 120 CVS1: WORLD HISTORY TO 1000 CE

 Late Policy

-However, I appreciate that there may be occasions where a very few extra days to polish an assignment in the midst of competing deadlines can be helpful, and thus I deliberately assume a good-faith effort on the part of students to meet the due dates and provide a small cushion of flexibility without any academic penalty.
+I do appreciate that there may be occasions where a very few extra days to polish an assignment in the midst of competing deadlines can be helpful, and thus I deliberately assume a good-faith effort on the part of students to meet the due dates and provide a small cushion of flexibility for all the graded assignments without any academic penalty.
 That does not mean the due dates are unimportant or that extensions are automatically granted.
 You should discuss possible extensions with me directly and I reserve the right to refuse to accept any late major assignment if you do not check in with me first.
 As a general rule, no assignment will be accepted more than two weeks late.

 Writing Support And Peer Tutoring